coracle-social/how-to-nostr/content/book.md

 This is a very simple heuristic on its own, but it's important to be clear that it is not sufficient for every use case.
 The term "outbox model" is often used as a way to refer to the general idea of heuristics for relay selection, but in fact the outbox model is only one such heuristic, and is relevant only in the particular (though very common) context of author-based retrieval of public social media content.

 The outbox heuristic is not sufficient to solve the routing problem in general for two reasons.
-First, there are many notes that should not be posted to user outboxes - for example, a 22242 auth response, or a chat message posted to a NIP 29 group.
-Second, any event may be retrieved based on some other criteria.
+First, there are many notes that should not be posted to user outboxes - for example, a `kind 22242` auth response, or a chat message posted to a [NIP 29](https://github.com/nostr-protocol/nips/blob/master/29.md) group.
+Second, any event may be retrieved based on criteria other than event author.

-A second heuristic, also defined by NIP 65 is the "inbox model", which is intended to make social media posts discoverable based on users @-mentioned in the event.
+A second heuristic, also defined by [NIP 65](https://github.com/nostr-protocol/nips/blob/master/65.md) is the "inbox model", which is intended to make social media posts discoverable based on users @-mentioned in the event.
 This heuristic is distinct from, but complementary to, the outbox heuristic.

 For example, a note by Alice which mentions Bob should be posted both to Alice's outbox relays, as well as to Bob's inbox relays.
-To retrieve Alices's replies, we would use the outbox heuristic based on her `kind 10002` event - but if we want to retrieve Bob's mentions, we would use the inbox heuristic based on his `kind 10002` event.
+To retrieve Alices's replies, we would use the outbox heuristic based on her `kind 10002` event — but if we want to retrieve Bob's mentions, we would use the inbox heuristic based on his `kind 10002` event.

-Similarly, when posting to a NIP-72 community, you may or may not choose to also post an event to inbox or outbox relays, depending on how private you want the event to be.
+Similarly, when posting to a [NIP 72](https://github.com/nostr-protocol/nips/blob/master/72.md) community, you may or may not choose to also post an event to inbox or outbox relays, depending on how private you want the event to be.
 But in addition, it's important to post events to the locations defined by the group definition's `relays` tag.
 The reason for this is simple: when fetching a list of community posts, searching the outboxes of all the members of the community may not be feasible.

 Posting to certain relays based on all applicable heuristics can be thought of as equivalent to creating multiple indexes on a database table, each to support a different query scenario.
 An index connects a query condition which supports a particular use case with where on disk matching records are stored.
 In the same way, a routing heuristic connects a filter that might be constructed to support a particular use case with the relay where matching events are stored.

 Just like database indexes, relay selection heuristics are generally additive, and should all be applied when relevant so that the event in question can be found using the heuristic most appropriate to a given context.
-The exception to this is when some form of access control is desired - i.e., that the event *not* be discoverable using a particular heuristic.
+The exception to this is when some form of access control is desired — i.e., that the event *not* be discoverable using a particular heuristic.

-An example of this is content posted to NIP 29 groups.
-Because access control is part of the purpose of the NIP 29 spec, it would be a violation of the user's intentions to publish an event posted to a group according to the `outbox` heuristic - doing so would "leak" content which was intended to be protected.
+An example of this is content posted to [NIP 29](https://github.com/nostr-protocol/nips/blob/master/29.md) groups.
+Because access control is part of the purpose of the [NIP 29](https://github.com/nostr-protocol/nips/blob/master/29.md) spec, it would be a violation of the user's intentions to publish an event posted to a group according to the `outbox` heuristic — doing so would "leak" content which was intended to be protected.

 This means, of course, that the usual `inbox` heuristic is not available for notifying users when they are mentioned in a group context.
 This might be considered a feature or a bug depending on your perspective; this is one of the tradeoffs involved in a system without a single arbiter governing access to content.